guardian/coding-exercises/CANDIDATE_INFORMATION.md

 A link will be included on your interview invitation, click it to join.
 Once joined, your interviewer will ask you to share your screen.

+> **Note**
-Please note, enabling your camera is optional.
+> - Turning on your camera is optional.

-We do not assess your IDE setup.
+> - We do not assess your IDE setup.
+> - We currently do not allow the use of GitHub Copilot and similar tools.

 ### Before the interview
 **Please have your coding environment set up before the interview starts.**